 What not to miss in your 2 weeks in Ecuador backpacking itinerary:

-Climb Cerro Santa Ana to view the colourful jumble of houses on Las Peñas, stroke wild iguanas in Parque Seminario, walk the Malecon 2000 and chill with a beer at the Pilsener bar at sunset.
+Climb Cerro Santa Ana in Guayaquil’s old town to view the colourful jumble of houses on Las Peñas, stroke wild iguanas in Parque Seminario, walk the Malecon 2000 and chill with a beer at the Pilsener bar at sunset.
 Push the boat out (quite literally) and go dolphin-watching at Puerto El Morro.

 Surf the waves, soak up rays on the beach, party during the weekend, revel with all the Aussies and Canadians also there for some self-finding Ecuador backpacking.
 Visit Cascadas de Dos Mangas waterfalls via taxi or horse-riding tour.
 Enjoy a sunset from the Montañita Brewing Company craft beer bar.
 Day-trip from Montañita to Ayampe via bus or by hiking through the national park (just check the paths are open beforehand!).